 SB 6 wisely allows the Commissioner to create a standardized Healthy Texas plan (or plans) and set minimum standards for coverage.
-When surveyed by TDI, employers express a preference for standardized plans that allow for apples-to-apples comparisons.
+When surveyed by TDI, small employers have expressed interest in standardized plans that allow for apples-to-apples comparisons.
 The infinite variability in health insurance policies on the market makes it impossible for employers and individuals to make effective comparisons.
 Not only will a standardized plan make health coverage easier for employers, it will make the program easier for TDI to administer.
 Determining premium savings and reinsurance pricing will be dependent on the benefit plan structure, thus a standardized plan or plans will make the program easier and cheaper to administer.